valentinJipa/SoftwareTestingProject_Jira/README.md

 <ul>
      <li>The test environment is functional(Reddit home page)</li>
-     <li>Tester gas access to the environment in question</li>
+     <li>Tester has access to the environment in question</li>
      <li>All test cases were added to jira in cycle summary</li>
 </ul>

 ### Test Execution

-Test cases were executate once introduced in the cycle summary.
+Test cases were executed once introduced in the cycle summary.
 Bugs have been reported for the failed tests encountered.
 A summary for the bugs the have been found can be seen below:
 ![image](https://github.com/user-attachments/assets/00d9f0d5-3919-474b-b127-d25031669476)
 <ul>